Be part of The Legacy Fountain Courtyard Brick Campaign and help revitalize UM’s iconic fountain sculpture

 However, time has taken its toll and restoration has become imperative.

-The Legacy Fountain Courtyard Brick Campaign is a new initiative to refurbish one of the university’s most cherished landmarks.
+The Legacy Fountain Courtyard Brick Campaign is a new initiative to enhance one of the university’s most cherished landmarks.
 This unique fundraising effort invites alumni and friends of the university to join those original donors by purchasing personalized bricks that not only will pave the way to restoring the brick patio around the fountain sculpture, but also create a new communal space known as The Legacy Fountain Courtyard.

 When you join the effort by purchasing an engraved brick, you make your permanent mark in University of Mobile history.
 Each brick, engraved with a name or message, not only will contribute financially to the restoration project but also will symbolize the individual stories and connections that make the University of Mobile a remarkable place.